-Keep your baby on breast milk or baby formula until he/she is 1-year-old.
+Keep your baby on breast milk or baby formula until he or she is 1-year-old.

-Start solid foods when your baby can hold up his/her head, sit-up with support, and no longer has tongue thrusting (4 to 6 months).
+Start solid foods when your baby can hold up his or her head, sit-up with support, and no longer has tongue thrusting (4 to 6 months).

 When starting solids, begin with rice cereal mixed with breast milk or formula on a spoon.
 Do not give solids in the bottle or with an infant feeder.

-Once your baby is tolerating cereals for two to three weeks, offer vegetables, then add fruits, and then meats.
+Once your baby is tolerating cereal, offer vegetables, then add fruits, and then meats.

-Ask your child's doctor about the best way to add new foods to your baby's diet.
+Ask your child's health care provider about the best way to add new foods to your baby's diet.

-Progress in texture of foods so that your baby is eating table foods by his/her first birthday.
+Progress in texture of foods so that your baby is eating table foods by his or her first birthday.

-Do not give these to your child during his/her first year of life:
+Do not give these to your child during his or her first year of life:

-Foods that can be easily choked on (such as hot dogs, peanuts, grapes, raisins, popcorn)
+Foods that can be easily choked on (like hot dogs, peanuts, grapes, raisins, or popcorn)

-Limit juice to 4 to 6 ounces a day.
-Water is not necessary for infants; better choices include formula, breast milk, or juice for added nutrition.
+Limit juice to 4 ounces a day.
+Water is not necessary for infants.
+Better choices include formula, breast milk, or juice for added nutrition.